 Whether you're a workaholic, competitive sports-player, or a self-described couch potato, our brains and moods could all benefit from long-term exercise.
 Let's challenge ourselves to find a movement we love.

-Sherry is a Content Writer at Cerebral curious about people and growth.
+Sherry is a Marketing Associate at Cerebral curious about people and growth.
 She is a UCLA alumna and enjoys connecting the dots between the drivers of human motivation, action, and outcome.
 Health and wellness are important areas of her life, and she believes in the compounding power of building mindful, healthy habits such as self-reflection through journaling and regular movement.
 Along with work and writing, Sherry loves to lace up her sneakers and run.
 Other things that spark joy: photographing moments that inspire thought, making a delicious mess in the kitchen, and wandering around the outdoors with loved ones.